No one wants to think about their sewer, but unfortunately, it is often too late when we do think about it.

 A sewer scope inspection is a specialized inspection that uses a camera to look inside your sewer line.
 This will tell you exactly where the problem is and what needs to be done to fix it.

 If you notice a foul smell coming from your sewer pipes, there is a possibility that they are broken.
 This can occur if roots from nearby trees or shrubs make their way into your pipes and grow.
-As they grow, they can eventually cause the pipes to break.
+As they grow, they can eventually cause the pipes to crack or break.

 You may also notice water leaking from your pipes, which can indicate that your pipes are broken.
 Low water flow in your pipes can be a sign that dirt or other debris is blocking your pipes.
 This can occur if there is a partial collapse or blockage in your pipes.